-Craft a compelling listing
+Craft a compelling listing to attract a good long term tenant

 Quality tenants are looking for as much information as they can get to make an informed decision.
 The listing for your property is your first chance at making a strong introduction.